Healthcare: Neurology

 Content

-There are potential risks associated with any brain surgery, including infection, intracerebral bleeding, leaks of the fluid surrounding the brain (cerebrospinal fluid), strokes, headaches, seizures, weakness, sensory changes, technical problems, wound healing problems, disfiguring scars, prolonged hospitalization, and need for additional surgery.
+There are potential risks associated with any brain surgery, including infection, intracerebral bleeding, leaks of the fluid surrounding the brain (cerebrospinal fluid), strokes, headaches, seizures, weakness, sensory changes, technical problems, wound healing problems, scarring, prolonged hospitalization, and need for additional surgery.
 Additionally, there may be potential risks associated with receiving anesthesia.
-The percentage of patients who report or experience these complications is low, but may be different according to the surgeon that is performing the procedure.
+The percentage of patients who report or experience these complications is low but may be different according to the surgeon that is performing the procedure.
 It is a good idea for patients to discuss individual complications rates with their neurosurgeon.

 Additionally, there may be potential risks related to the programming of the DBS device, which begins a few weeks after the surgical process is complete.
 When making adjustments to the DBS, there may be immediate short-lived side effects such as tingling, tightening sensations, visual changes, or speech problems.
 Much of the time, these may be eliminated by further DBS adjustment.
 However, certain effects may not become apparent until hours or days after the adjustment.
 These may include any of the above symptoms, but also mood or behavior changes, involuntary movements, worsening of the underlying symptoms or walking and balance problems, including falls.